JRPerrenoud/free-genai-bootcamp-2025/lang_portal/frontend-technical-spec.md

     - Start Time
     - End Time
     - Number of Review Items
-- Paginated List of Review Items
+- Paginated List of Words Reviewed
     - Should use the same component as the word index page

 #### Needed API Endpoints